Code-Institute-Submissions/disney_game/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment
 The site was developed in clodd 9 using flask and intially tested here.
 When the site was stable I made a heroku app and published to there.
 This then showed a problem with the json sort feature.
 I had to improve the code and sort using a custom function.
 I also noticed the image counter stored as a variable did not work with multiple players so live code had this stored in a session.
 Cofig and all other files remained the same between dev and production.